CSCfi/csc-user-guide/docs/apps/namd.md

 ### Batch script example for Puhti using GPU

-Note, NAMD runs most efficiently on one GPU, and at least for small systems this is usually more cost-efficient than running on multiple CPU-only nodes.
+Note, NAMD runs most efficiently on one GPU, and this is usually more cost-efficient than running on multiple CPU-only nodes.

 ```bash
 #!/bin/bash